gauchm/ealstm_regional_modeling/README.md

 ## Citation

-If you use any of this code in your experiments, please make sure to cite our paper as well as the following original publication by Kratzert et al.:
+If you use any of this code in your experiments, please make sure to cite our paper and the publication by Kratzert et al.:

 ```
-Gauch, M., Mai, J., Lin, J., "The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction Models" (2019)
+Gauch, M., Mai, J., Lin, J., "The Proper Care and Feeding of CAMELS:
+How Limited Training Data Affects Streamflow Prediction". arXiv (2019)

 Kratzert, F., Klotz, D., Shalev, G., Klambauer, G., Hochreiter, S., Nearing, G., "Benchmarking
 a Catchment-Aware Long Short-Term Memory Network (LSTM) for Large-Scale Hydrological Modeling".